Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Introduction

 \section{Introduction}

-The ability to collect, store, and process large amounts of data is enabling the next generation of {\em data intensive} scientific instruments.
-For example, the Square Kilometre Array (SKA), the largest radio telescope ever built, has thousands of dishes, and is expected to achieve a raw data throughput of 62 Exabytes by mid-2020.
-Such instruments require extremely advanced capabilities in terms of engineering, algorithms, calibration, and storage~\cite{hu}.
+\IEEEPARstart{T}{he} ability to collect, store, and process substantial amounts of data is enabling a next generation of {\em data intensive} scientific instruments.
+Such instruments require extremely advanced capabilities in terms of engineering, algorithms, calibration, and storage~\cite{Hu2014}.
+Compressive sensing~\cite{donoho2006cs, candes2006cs, candes2006cs2} is a powerful mathematical framework behind many of these instruments.
+Compressive sensing algorithms can learn the sparse representation of analog signals from only a few samples, enabling the efficient collection, processing, and storage of very large amounts of data.
+An interesting property of the compressive sensing problem and of many compressive sensing solvers is their tolerance to noise introduced by {\em data quantization}.
+Several previous studies have taken advantage of this, decreasing the precision of data representation to as low as a single bit~\cite{boufounos20091bitcs, ai20121bitcs, jacques20111bit, laska20111bitcs,plan20111bitcs,plan20121bitcs, gupta2015dl, gopi20131bitcs}.

-In this paper, we focus on compressive sensing~\cite{donoho2006cs, candes2006cs, candes2006cs2}, a popular mathematical framework behind some of these instruments, and aim to understand the impact of {\em representing all input data in lower precision, instead of 32-bit floating-point values}.
-We make the following contributions:
+Most of the previous work focused on the case where quantization is carried out only on the observation vector (Table~\ref{tab:cs}).
+In only one single previous study, both the observation vector and the measurement matrix were quantized by imposing additional assumptions on the measurement matrix (sub-Gaussian or binary) ~\cite{gopi20131bitcs}.
+In this paper, we take this direction further and investigate the design of a compressive sensing solver which quantizes both the measurement matrix {\em and} the observation vector, while imposing a more general set of assumptions on the measurement matrix.

-{\bf 1.} We develop a theoretical framework, which shows for the first time that, under technical conditions, Iterative Hard Thresholding (IHT), a popular algorithm for compressive sensing, converges with guarantees on the recovery quality when all input data is in lower precision.
+\paragraph*{Summary of technical contributions} The main technical contribution of this paper is a new theoretical analysis showing that normalized Iterative Hard Thresholding (IHT)~\cite{blumensath2010niht}, a popular algorithm for compressive sensing, converges with guarantees on the recovery quality even when both the measurement matrix and the observation vector are stored in lower precision.
+This result holds provided that the measurement matrix satisfies a mild Restricted Isometry Property (RIP) condition, known as non-symmetric RIP~\cite{blumensath2010niht, eldar2012cs}.

-{\bf 2.} We refine our results in the context of a real-world radio astronomy application and develop {\em stronger} application-specific guarantees for sky recovery by leveraging the properties of the measurement matrix in this scenario.
+We validate our theoretical results in the context of two real-world applications: radio astronomy and magnetic resonance imaging.
+We show that our framework has strong signal recovery performance, as illustrated in Figure~\ref{fig:result_highlight}, by leveraging the structure of the measurement matrix.

-{\bf 3. } We implement and evaluate our approach on CPU and FPGA-based implementations, which achieve up to 4.18$\times$ and 9.19$\times$ speed-up to full recovery, respectively, on problems with a quantized dense measurement matrix.
-We believe the tools we developed can further generalize to other sparse reconstruction problems demanding high processing capability.
+Further, we implemented our approach on both {CPU} and {FPGA} platforms, demonstrating speedups of up to 7x and 9x for full recovery, respectively, on instances with a quantized dense measurement matrix.
+We believe that the tools we developed are general enough to extend to other sparse reconstruction problems that demand high processing capability.